NEWS RELEASE: Rotary Club of Wellington

 Friday, 18 October, 2012

-These are just some of the questions to be covered at a comprehensive one-day forum to be held in Wellington this Thursday 25 October.
+These are just some of the questions about peoples’ rights and opportunities, within our constitutional framework, to be covered in a comprehensive one-day forum to be held in Wellington this Tuesday 12 November.

-Hosted by the Rotary Club of Wellington in partnership with Victoria University, Rotary spokesperson Mark Woodard said the forum is a rare opportunity to hear a programme of leading speakers kick-start discussions you can be part of about our city and region’s future.
+Hosted by the Rotary Club of Wellington in partnership with Victoria University, Rotary spokesperson Nigel Gould said the forum is a unique opportunity to hear a programme of leading speakers and have a say as well.

-The one-day 2012 Rotary Forum is on Thursday, 25 October at Victoria University, Rutherford House, Pipitea Campus, Bunny Street.
+The one-day 2013 Rotary Forum is on Tuesday, 12 November at Rydges Hotel, 75 Featherston Street Wellington.
 The full programme and registration is available at www.rotaryforum.org.nz

 Rotary Club of Wellington

 Media are welcome to attend.
-To register your interest please contact Mark Woodard (above) or
+To register your interest please contact Nigel Gould (above) or